swirlai/swirl-search/docs/index.md

 ## What is SWIRL AI Connect?

-SWIRL AI Connect is infrastructure software, deployed in your own environment, that connects most any Generative AI/LLM to enterprise data platforms, applications and information services *without copying*, indexing and/or ingesting data.
+SWIRL AI Connect is infrastructure software that connects most any Generative AI/LLM to enterprise data platforms, applications and information services *without copying*, indexing and/or ingesting data.

-SWIRL's no-code approach requires minimal IT involvement, leveraging your existing systems.
-SWIRL can also use your AI/LLMs to summarize data, answer questions, generate charts from structured data sets - and much more - without moving your data, trusting a third party, or deploying an expensive new repository.

-SWIRL provides the full benefit of AI - personalized, secure and real-time - without disrupting your current systems or security systems.
+Installed in your own environment, or optionally hosted by SWIRL, our no-code, no-copying approach requires minimal IT involvement, generating personalized, AI insight from existing systems and applications.

-## How does SWIRL Re-Ranking work?
+## How does SWIRL AI Connect Provide Insight without Copying and Ingesting and Indexing Data?

-SWIRL AI Connect is an AI-powered [metasearch engine](https://en.wikipedia.org/wiki/Metasearch_engine).
-SWIRL's unique Reader LLM, which can be use most any embeddings, re-ranks results from responding sources so the user doesn't have to.
+SWIRL AI Connect is an AI-powered [metasearch engine](https://en.wikipedia.org/wiki/Metasearch_engine) that sends user requests to all the endpoints, APIs and other interfaces they're authorized to see - asynchronously, in a few seconds.
+SWIRL's unique Reader LLM re-ranks results from responding sources so the user doesn't have to.
+The Reader LLM can use the embeddings from most any model.

 The re-ranking process is roughly the following:
 * Vectorize the user's query (or parts of it)